INCF/nineml-spec/source/examples.rst

 [Brette2009]_, which consists of a network of an excitatory and inhibitory IAF populations randomly connected with COBA synapses [Vogels2005]_.
-The excitatory and inhibitory Population elements are created with 3,200 and 800 cells respectively.
+The excitatory and inhibitory :ref:`Population` elements are created with 3,200 and 800 cells respectively.
-Both populations are then concatenated into a single Selection element, “AllNeurons”, which is used to randomly connect both populations to every other neuron in the network with a 2% probability.
+Both populations are then concatenated into a single :ref:`Selection` element, “AllNeurons”, which is used to randomly connect both populations to every other neuron in the network with a 2% probability.

 The abstraction layer description of the IAF input neuron
-ComponentClassis:
+ComponentClass_is:

 .. code-block:: xml